-The permit must be completed in duplicate with the carbon copy retained with the record book by the person responsible for the issue of permits.
+GeMech Foundations Ltd will ensure Principal Contractor provides a Permit To Work completed in duplicate with the carbon copy retained with the record book by the person responsible for the issue of permits.

 Permit number, site, date and time issued must be completed on each Permit.